 by Daniel J. Cameron, MD, MPH

-Of course, the findings need to be replicated in an in vivo study, since other factors could influence the ticks’ feeding preferences in a living organism.
-However, we cannot use model animals, writes Žákovská, because different animal species have different systems of blood groups.
+The findings need to be replicated in an in vivo study, given that other factors could influence the ticks’ feeding preferences in a living organism, the authors explain.
+However, “we cannot use model animals,” writes Žákovská, “because different animal species have different systems of blood groups.”

 So, what about using human volunteers?
 Unfortunately, “this approach involves increased risk of contracting a tick-borne infection,” writes Žákovská.

 Or, the authors suggest “amputate the proboscis of the vector and/or use ticks which have been both bred and kept from eggs in sterile conditions to avoid the risk of carrying infectious agents.”

 The study’s authors conclude that “blood group might be one of the factors determining the feeding preferences of Ixodes ricinus ticks.”
 And they warn, “people with the risk blood type A should take appropriate measures to protect themselves more effectively, and decrease the risk of contracting dangerous zoonotic diseases transmitted by ticks.”

 Article updated: June 4, 2019

 - Zakovska A, Janecek J, Nejezchlebova H, Kucerova HL.
 Pilot study of Ixodes ricinus ticks preference for human ABO blood groups using a simple in vitro method.
 Ann Agric Environ Med.
 2018;25(2):326-328.